fghaas/fghaas.github.io/content/articles/blog/entropy.md

-There are multiple classic examples of this: you can mix two paints in a bucket but cannot unmix them, you can open a container of gas in a vacuum chamber and the gas will disperse but never go back into the container, you can scramble and cook and egg but never return it to its original protein structure.
+There are multiple classic examples of this: you can mix two paints in a bucket but cannot unmix them, you can open a container of gas in a vacuum chamber and the gas will disperse but never go back into the container, you can scramble and cook an egg but never return it to its original protein structure.

 Sometimes the growth in entropy isn’t noticeable: you can of course